Clicky

 When people go to lift the seat on the Sea-Doo Spark, they get a little surprise.
 Actually, many people try to lift the seat straight off, on a Spark you lift first then slide backward.
 Once the seat is off there is no engine, just a place for the fire extinguisher and gas fill.

 Many people panic when you tell them you have to take off the whole top deck if you need to do engine work.
 It’s not the end of the world.
-You have access panels that allow you to get to everything you need to for regular maintenance.
+You have access panels that allow you to get to all the things you need to for regular maintenance.

 spark access panel